Contingency Recruitment: The Ultimate Guide For Employers

 This article observes: “The most successful recruiters are part salesman, career counselor, consultant, advisor, fact finder, archaeologist, and “shrink.”
 They are balanced in their advice.
 They present both sides of the story, ask candidates many questions geared toward their professional needs and wants, and work to build relationships based on trust.
 This is something that takes time and commitment.”

 Treats people with respect.
-Recruiters build relationships and leave lasting impressions upon candidates.
-Your recruiter should provide candidates with a great experience on behalf of each client.
+Recruiters build relationships and leave lasting impressions on candidates.
+Your recruiter should provide candidates with an excellent experience for each client.

 Uses data and tech.
 Good recruiters use the latest tech tools to serve their clients and candidates.
 Applicant tracking and communication systems engage candidates.
-Strong data collection and analysis are important too.
+Robust data collection and analysis are essential, too.

 Conclusion